igalic/blag/contents/igors/portfolio.md

 ## Puppet

-Following my immersion into the world of Puppet, through both the work for my customers as well as that for Brainsware's infrastructure itself I became increasingly active in the Puppet community.
+Following my immersion into the world of Puppet, through both the work for my customers as well as that for Brainsware — my own company's infrastructure, I became increasingly active in the Puppet community.

 2013 I was offered commit access to two of the most used Puppet Labs modules:
 [https://github.com/puppetlabs/puppetlabs-apache/](puppetlabs-apache), and